How to Manage an Employee Whose Performance Is a Challenge?

 It's easier to correct behavior if it is affecting her performance, so if you can link any of her inappropriate actions to her job performance, potential raises, performance evaluation, etc., all the better.

 Her leave time is not up to her to take whenever she wants if it must be approved.
-I hope your employee handbook says that managers must approve leave.
+Make sure your employee handbook says that managers must approve leave.
 When she leaves early or pursues other actions that are out of the ordinary, simply state that she must inform you, in advance, the same as all employees.
 If you are not informed, it is a reason for disciplinary action, which you will take.

 Additionally, discuss with Human Resources whether your company should grant paid time off when the handbook's policy of approval in advance is not followed by the employee.